Man who recorded the Ahmaud Arbery shooting has been receiving threats, attorney says - Local News 8

 The video appears to show the confrontation between Arbery and two men before the shooting that left Arbery dead in Brunswick, Georgia.

-The men — father and son Gregory McMichael, 64, and Travis McMichael, 34, — were arrested Thursday and face charges of murder and aggravated assault in Arbery’s killing on February 23, according to the Georgia Bureau of Investigation.
+The men — father and son Gregory McMichael, 64, and Travis McMichael, 34, — were arrested Thursday and face charges of murder and aggravated assault in Arbery’s February 23 killing, according to the Georgia Bureau of Investigation.

 The footage was a “very important piece of evidence,” GBI Director Vic Reynolds said Friday.
 Asked whether there will be additional arrests, Reynolds told reporters the investigation is still active.

-Note: Correction: This article has been updated to correct the name of William “Roddie” Bryan, the man who recorded the video of the shooting.